openfun/richie/README.md

   them into a JS package, and building the CSS files from Sass sources.

 We provide alternative `Docker Compose` configurations for test, CI and production, but the application can also be run with your favorite orchestrator.
-At France Université Numérique, we deploy our applications on `OpenShift` using [`Arnold`](https://github.com/openfun/arnold).
+At "France Université Numérique", we deploy our applications on `OpenShift` using [`Arnold`](https://github.com/openfun/arnold).